-Worship rocks, trees or grass.
+Worship rocks, trees, or grass.
 Recognizing that everything and everyone has a spark of the Divine is not the same as believing they are Divine.
 Even pantheists who do believe in an identification of God/dess with nature do not do this.

 Engage in sexual perversions.
-Wiccans do have a very sex positive attitude and are fine with LGBTQ+ individuals, for example.
+Wiccans do have a very sex-positive attitude and are fine with LGBTQ+ individuals, for example.

+Believe in dogma.
 If there are three Wiccans in a room, you will get six answers to a question.
 The above is my best attempt to sum up the general beliefs of Wiccans.
 I don’t pretend it is unbiased.

-Stay away from social media, including (especially) TikTok, as a source of information, unless whoever you’re following has been shown elsewhere to be a reliable source of information.
+Be vary cautious learning from social media, including (especially) TikTok, as a source of information, unless whoever you’re following has been shown elsewhere to be a reliable source of information.
 You cannot cover the nuances of Wicca in the time of a TikTok video.

-Anyone who tries to push their authority around.
+Don’t hesitate to distance yourself from anyone who tries to push their authority around.
 High priestesses and priests are respected for their experience and knowledge but are not considered infallible by any means.

-Anyone who tries to get you to do things sexually or otherwise that you don’t feel comfortable with (rare, but it happens).
+And run from anyone who tries to get you to do things sexually or otherwise that you don’t feel comfortable with (rare, but it happens).
 Trust your instincts.

 Book of Shadows Intro to Wicca Magick Misc Wiccan topics Personal Prayer and Meditation the Elements The God and Goddess The Wheel of the Year Wiccan living